 In September Autel Robotics announced their Autel Nano and Nano+ drone.
 The Autel Nano and Nano+ are two versions of a micro drone.
-Each weighs just under 250g.
-It will compete with the DJI Mavic Mini series.
-Our question is will we be able to map and survey with the Autel Nano?
+Each weighs just under 250g and will compete with the DJI Mavic Mini series.
+Our question is, will we be able to map and survey with the Autel Nano?

 After long delays the Nano and Nano+ just started shipping early in January 2022.
 Early reviews on the drone itself have been excellent and it’s winning over a lot of reviewers.
 That should translate into sales and make it a true competitor for the DJI Mini series of drones.
 Because the Nano isn’t available yet, (and no one know exactly when it will be available) we can’t test it out.
-According to AutelPilot.com who are taking pre-orders, the Nano and Nano+ will ship late in November.
-But, it’s already late-November and this hasn’t happened yet.
+According to AutelPilot.com who are taking pre-orders, the Nano and Nano+ will ship late in November, but, it’s already late-November and this hasn’t happened yet.

 Let’s not be too discouraged and instead look at the possible paths to making great maps with the Autel Nano.
 We’ll review the camera specs, flight apps and other specs.
 All of which lead us to believe it could be a good mapping drone.

 When it comes to mapping, the camera is very important.
 Higher quality cameras make it easier to create high quality maps.
 The Nano will come with a 1/2″ camera and the Nano+ with a 1/1.28” camera.
 When compared with the 1/2.3” camera on the Mini 2 this is great news.
 The Nano’s sensor is 32% larger and the Nano+ a whopping 3 times larger area than the Mini.